xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 2. Prioritize the selected ones by moving them up and down.

+3. If you click on **Configure default locator**, you are redirect to the **Test Design** section.

 ### Exclude objects used with keywords

 In some scenarios, you don't need the test engine to try out different locators to find a non-existing object.
-Hence, you can turn off the Self-healing mode when detecting objects used with specific keywords.
+Hence, you can turn off the self-healing mode when detecting objects used with specific keywords.
+For example, the `verifyElementPresent` and `verifyElementNotPresent` are excluded by default.

-To decide which keyword to exclude from the Self-healing mode, in **Project/Settings/Self-Healing/Web UI**, add keywords to the exception list.
-When an object is used with the specified keywords in this field, Katalon Studio does not try locating that object with self-healing mode.
+To decide which keyword to exclude from the Self-healing mode, go to **Project > Settings > Self-Healing > Web UI**, then add keywords to the exception list.
+When an object is used with the specified keywords in this field, Katalon Studio does not try locating that object with the self-healing mode.

 For example: